Finishing Configuration of Access Server

 Authentication with Local, RADIUS, LDAP, SAML, or PAM

-The default is Local authentication where Access Server manages your credentials.
+The default is local authentication where Access Server manages your credentials.
 Under User Management, you can add users and define their permissions at the user, group, and global level.
-You can also integrate with an external authentication system using PAM, RADIUS, or LDAP.
+You can also integrate with an external authentication system using PAM, RADIUS, LDAP, or SAML.
 For example, you can set up a connection to an LDAP connector to integrate with Windows Server Active Directory.

 For more information about configuring specific functions, you might find some of these links helpful: